The Most Delicious Vegan Kimchi Recipe You’ll Ever Make

 Instructions

 • As mentioned above, the cabbage needs to be sliced, separated then salted.
 You can use a large bowl for this.
-Keep this aside for about an hour to let all the water from the cabbage drain out.
+Keep this aside for about 1-12 hours (depending on how much time you have.
+You can leave it overnight as well) to let all the water from the cabbage drain out and for it to absorb the sauce better.
 Where salt goes, water follows.

 • Once the cabbage water has been released, wash the cabbage and completely dry it.
 You can use a salad spinner for this (available on my amazon store).
-If you notice the cabbage is not completely soft, and it is still very crunchy, repeat the salting process.
-You need the cabbage to be soft **
+If you notice the cabbage is not completely soft, and it is still very crunchy, repeat the salting process and leave it for longer.
+You need the cabbage to be soft but not wilted**

 • Mix all the ingredients for the seasoning together in a large bowl.